kevets/sbasp-astro/src/content/blog/cfghastroblog.md

 Enter Cloudflare worker pages, ASTRO site framework, and GitHub for serviceable path to fully proxied and lightweight static page creation.

-Want to customize your HTML and have an iframe embedded?
-Sure!
+Want to customize your HTML and have an iframe embedded in a post Sure!

 		  <h3>SOCIAL PREVIEW Value for value options</h3>
   <iframe